spring-gradle-plugins/dependency-management-plugin/README.md

 #### Exclusions

-You can use the DSL to declare exclusions.
+You can also use the DSL to declare exclusions.
 The two main advantages of using this mechanism are that they will be included in the `<dependencyManagement>` of your project's [generated pom](#pom-generation) and that they will be applied using [Maven's exclusion semantics](#maven-exclusions).